barneytodd/QuantApp/README.md

 The system combines statistical modelling, systematic trading concepts, and scalable software engineering to enable professional-grade quantitative research with production-ready architecture. <br>
 Designed to build, test and deploy systematic trading strategies efficiently, mimicking a professional quant workflow.

-> A full in-depth analysis of the project, including methodology, implementation details, and results, is available in [ProjectWriteup.pdf](ProjectWriteup.pdf).
+> A full in-depth analysis of the project, including methodology, implementation details, and results, is available in [projectWriteup.pdf](projectWriteup.pdf).

 ---